Partial Payments

 Product Detail Page

-- Pay in Full — proceeds normally
+- Pay in Full — proceeds normally at the full price

 - Pay Deposit — shows the deposit label, e.g. "Pay a 30% deposit" or "Pay a deposit of $150"